SATHASHINI-S/SATHASHINI-S.github.io/content/blog/content.md

   priority : 0.8
 ---

 I had the opportunity to attend the **Java Developer Meetup** in Bangalore, an event that brought together professionals and enthusiasts from the Java ecosystem.
-The meetup featured a lineup of experienced speakers who shared .
+The meetup featured a lineup of experienced speakers who shared valuable insights into the evolving landscape of Java development, including concurrency models, modern language features, cloud-native architecture, and data access optimization.

 ---